Derek Schooley

-Derek Schooley (born October 4,1970) is an American ice hockey head coach and former player.
-He was formerly the head coach for Robert Morris, a position he has held from 2004 until the program's disbandment in 2021.
+Derek Schooley (born October 4, 1970) is an American ice hockey head coach and former player.
+Since 2004 he has been the head coach for Robert Morris, with his tenure interrupted during the program's 2021-23 disbandment.

 Career

 Hailing from St. Louis, Schooley was unheralded coming out of high school and spent a year with the Omaha Lancers under Frank Serratore.
 Schooley led the USHL in scoring by a defenseman for his lone season in the league, helping Omaha capture both the regular season and Championship titles, a first for Lancers.
 After being named to the USHL All-Star second team Schooley joined the program at Western Michigan.

 Schooley played for the Broncos for four seasons, improving his point total each season, but remained a relatively unknown player outside of Kalamazoo.
 The Broncos had a fair amount of success while schooley was there, making two conference semifinals as well as only their second tournament appearance in 1994.
 After graduating with a degree in Communications Schooley embarked on a brief professional career, spending the 1994–95 season with the Huntington Blizzard before bouncing between four teams the following year.
 Schooley retires after four games in 1996-97 and joined the Chicago Freeze as both an assistant coach and scouting director.

 Schooley returned to the college ranks in 1997 as an assistant for Cornell but left after a season to join his former junior coach Serratore at Air Force in a similar role.
 Schooley was assigned to coach the team's defense and twice set the program record for lowest goals against per game during his time there.
 After serving as an assistant on the USA under-18 team at the junior world cup and a year later found himself promoted to associate head coach of the Falcons.